Sexual assault is any unwanted, coerced or forced sexual activity. It is never a survivor's fault.

-Sexual Assault happens regardless of gender, sexual identity or age.
+Sexual assault happens regardless of gender, sexual identity or age.
 It is never a survivor's fault.
-It does not matter if he or she was intoxicated, or previously engaged in sexual activity with the perpetrator.
+It does not matter if they were intoxicated, or previously engaged in sexual activity with the perpetrator.
 It is every person's right to say no, at any time regardless of their relationship to the perpetrator.

 If you've been sexually assaulted, it is very important to receive medical care as soon as possible.